 The shot of the NSDAP — Nazi Party — flag was, if I’m being honest, a shock.
-I didn’t see Faerber throwing something like that into the story, and I’m not sure it was purposely done so simply for story purposes, or a reaction (and a grab) to what’s currently going on in the political climate with the Radical Left accusing every Harry, Tom, Dick and Jane a Nazi they don’t agree with.
-I will say that it did give the story a whole new layer, one that intensified the overall possibilities of what the cast of characters might (or might not) come up against.
+I didn’t see Jay throwing something like that into the story, and I’m not sure it was purposely done so simply for story purposes, or a reaction [and a grab] to what’s currently going on in the political climate with the Radical Left accusing every Harry, Tom, Dick and Jane a Nazi they don’t agree with.
+I will say that it did give the story a whole new layer, one that intensified the overall possibilities of what the cast of characters might [or might not] come up against.

 It also reminded me a lot of that moment in the DC Comics/Marvel crossover where even the Joker was absolutely disgusted by Red Skull, as DB’s reaction to the flag was very similar.
-DB wishing the worst kind of death upon them (in fewer words, of course).
-That whole scene was very well done, and gives you this sense that DB might not be that bad of a guy (as Shawn and Gus from Psych would say, “wait for iiiiiittt.”)
+Him [DB] wishing the worst kind of death upon them (in fewer words, of course.)
+That whole scene was very well done, and gives you this sense that DB might not be that bad of a guy (as Shawn and Gus from Psych would say, “wait for iiiiiittt!”).

 Remember when I threw in that Psych reference?
 Yeah, how could you forget, right?
 Well here’s the moment–

-The panel (to right) comes directly after Amelia assures the “leader” of the natives, MEYRICK, that her and DB aren’t like the others — Humans — that he and his people had encountered.
+The panel to the left comes directly after Amelia assures the “leader” of the natives, MEYRICK, that her and DB aren’t like the others [Humans] that he and his people had encountered.
 Of course, from what the issues shows us, we can only believe those others are the Nazis, and just in perfect form we find DB writing down a way to get back to some location, and thus casting him in a curious and suspicious light for us readers.

 This issue alone is a perfect example of why I love Image Comics‘ titles so much.
-What I thought would probably be a let down ends up turning out to be on my list (so far) for Top-10 issues of the year.
+What I thought would probably be a let down ends up turning out to be on my list [so far] for Top-10 issues of the year.
 This issue expanded on what was already laid in front of us, and introduced some new factors that really pulled me in and left me wondering what could possibly happen next.
-I want more issues like this.

 You can pick up this issue at your local comic shop now, and ELSEWHERE #4 will be flying onto shelves on Wednesday, November 1st,